Mission Produce (AVO) M&A announcement summary

 Identified $25 million in annualized cost synergies within 18 months post-close, with meaningful upside potential.

-Synergies expected from SG&A optimization, streamlining organization, common distribution hubs, and enhanced sourcing best practices.
+Synergies expected from SG&A optimization, streamlining organization, optimizing distribution, and leveraging sourcing best practices.

 Total cost to achieve synergies estimated at 1.25x run-rate, realized within two years.